-Ag + Open Space was originally envisioned to offer effective and voluntary tools for landowners that wish to protect the clean air we breathe, the plentiful water we drink, the local food we eat, and the scenic landscapes we love.
-We maximize the conservation values by purchasing development rights, which helps to maintain the many benefits the public receives from open space and agricultural land into perpetuity.
+Ag + Open Space was originally envisioned to offer effective and voluntary tools for landowners who wish to protect the conservation values of their land.
+Ag + Open Space works with landowners to permanently protect these conservation values by purchasing development rights, thereby maintaining the many benefits the public receives from open space and agricultural land into perpetuity.
 There are a number of ways that development rights can be established in Sonoma County: